uBlockOrigin/uAssets/.github/ISSUE_TEMPLATE.md

-Replace the bracketed `[...]` placeholder with your own information.
+Replace the bracketed `[...]` placeholders with your own information.

 ### Describe the issue